stephenwashington/convert/doc/sketchpad.md

             4. Add the result back to the stack
         - return the stack

-    - rpn_to_infix: given a RPN expression, return the equivalent infix expression
+    + rpn_to_infix: given a RPN expression, return the equivalent infix expression
-        - Determine if RPN expression if valid
         - Loop through expression, executing update_stack on each character
-        - Once the loop is done, convert stack to expression (will be infix format)
+        - Once the loop is done, stack[0] will hold final expression
+            - If any other entries in the stack are non-null, throw an error (too many expressions!)
         - return this expression

 File: infix.c